cezarc1/takehome/thoughts.md

 3. **Topic Filtering**
    Ensure the chatbot avoids discussing specific topics that may not be suitable.
 For this exercise, keep responses free of mentions of social media platforms (except OnlyFans) and interactions suggesting in-person meetings with fans.

    > Added bare bones filtering.
-Logic is that we detect if we need to filter and if we do. we return the filtered response, otherwise we return the response as usual.
-We also get a reason, which ideally we should log.
+Logic is that we detect if we need to filter the response and if we do we return the filtered response, otherwise we return the response as usual.
+We also get a reasoning back, which ideally we should log.
+Obviously this is inefficient, especially if we send the filter response to the same model.
+Ideally we would have a separate, smaller model for detecting if we need to filter.

 4. **Further Product Enhancements**
    Identify and implement an additional enhancement that you believe would improve the product experience.